COVID-19 updates: Free vaccine clinics

 Flu shots

 If you or anyone you know needs a flu shot, we recommend you find a convenient location to get one.
-Saint Paul – Ramsey County Public Health offers flu shots by appointment.
+Saint Paul - Ramsey County Public Health offers several low or no-cost clinic options.

 Flu shot availability